khlebobul/board_buddy/README.md

 your ultimate board game companion

-- no more searching for rules on the internet
-- no more forgetting important moments
-- no more lost scores
+- keep scores and rules in one place
+- stay on top of points and key moments
-- no more missed turns
+- no more missed turns or lost points
+- focus on fun, board buddy takes care of the details
+- less distractions, more fun with friends

 ## supported games